Warehouse operations

 • Warehouse home separates:

-• a full-screen Warehouse mode shell instead of the normal desktop header and sidebar
+• A full-screen Warehouse mode shell instead of the normal desktop header and sidebar

 • Floor operations for the dedicated Warehouse task shell